Pavex, progress report #2: route all the things

 }

-Route parameters are used to bind segments in the URL of an incoming request to a name (home_id
+Route parameters are used to bind segments in the URL of an incoming request to a name (home_id, in our example).

 The same name is then used to retrieve the bound values in the corresponding request handler.